-While white rice has been stripped of its bran coating very much like white flour, brown rice is a wonderful whole grain that the whole family really enjoys.
-It does take a bit longer to cook than white rice, but the subtle nutty flavor and slightly chewy texture are both worth the wait.
+While white rice has been stripped of its bran coating like white flour, brown rice is a wonderful whole grain that the whole family enjoys.
+It takes a bit longer to cook than white rice, but the subtle nutty flavor and slightly chewy texture are worth the wait.

-Rice - In our house, we have started to combine white rice and brown rice in equal amounts and no one seems to notice it is even in there.
-Every once in a while one of the girls will say, "Why is this piece of rice darker than the other white rice?" and then go on and eat it.
+Rice - In our house, we have started combining white rice and brown rice in equal amounts, and no one seems to notice it is even there.
+Every once in a while, one of the girls will say, "Why is this piece of rice darker than the other white rice?" and then go on and eat it.
 I'll see if I can change the ratio over time until we are all just eating brown rice.

 Oatmeal makes for a warm and filling breakfast, but the same rule applies: the less refined it is, the better for you it is.
-Microwavable packets of oatmeal are convenient, but to get the full benefit of the whole grain, you'll want to skip the convenience factor and buy steel cut oats.
+Microwavable oatmeal packets are convenient, but to get the full benefit of the whole grain, you'll want to skip the convenience factor and buy steel-cut oats.